INDIANAPOLIS – Since the NFL realigned divisions in 2002, the Colts have had more than a few battles with the Houston Texans.

 Determined to make a comeback, the Colts answered the Brown field goal as Manning and wide receiver Pierre Garcon got the scoring started with a nine-yard touchdown connection on the following possession.

 Brown would tack on another field goal and the Texans took a 20-7 lead into halftime.

 Houston dominated the first half statistically, out-gaining the Colts, 242-127.
 Houston had 16 first downs and 90 rushing yards, while Schaub was 14-of-17 passing for 152 yards and one score.
-Though picked off twice, Manning hit 12-of-15 passes for 110 yards.
+Manning, though picked off twice, hit 12-of-15 passes for 110 yards.
 Houston held the ball for almost 20 minutes of the half.

 The scoring would quiet down over the next 15 minutes before the Colts' onslaught started in the fourth quarter.

-With a 19-game winning streak on the line, Manning threw his third touchdown of afternoon with 8:24 remaining as tight end Dallas Clark hauled in a six-yard score to put the Colts ahead, 21-20.
+With a major winning streak on the line, Manning would throw his third touchdown of afternoon with 8:24 remaining as tight end Dallas Clark hauled in a six-yard score to put the Colts ahead, 21-20.

-Two plays later the defense got into the scoring act as linebacker Clint Session intercepted Schaub and return the takeaway 27 yards for a touchdown.
+Two plays later the defense would get into the scoring act as linebacker Clint Session intercepted Schaub and return the takeaway 27 yards for a touchdown.
 It was Indianapolis ahead, 28-20, with 8:09 left in the game.

 The Colts put the game out of reach four plays later when running back Chad Simpson scored on a 23-yard touchdown run with 2:52 to play.